InterRVOS: Interaction-aware Referring Video Object Segmentation

 ArXiv 2025

-We introduce Interaction-aware Referring Video Object Segmentation, a new task that
+We introduce Interaction-aware Referring Video Object Segmentation (InterRVOS), a novel task that

 Click the arrows below to see more results.